Acupuncture

 Qigong

 Qigong is the practice of manipulating subtle energy or electricity.
 It has its roots in ancient philosophy and mysticism, but it is sturdily backed by the sciences, such as quantum physics.
 When an acupuncture needle is inserted the sensation is generally described as electric, heavy, numb, or tingling.
-This feeling is the feeling of Qi or subtle energy.
-Qigong involves manipulating this same sensation, which is the life force energy.
+This feeling is the feeling of bioelectromagnetic fields in your body.
+Qigong involves a practitioner using their own electromagnetic field to create a positive change in the clients electromagnetic field.

 The practice of Qigong is intimate with the breath.
-Every time you breathe, you move Qi.
+Every time you breathe, your body creates an energetic flux.
 That is why you feel recharged and more awake when you take full deep breaths.
+Your cells can make more energy with more oxygen.

 Controlling The Nervous System

-A practitioner of medical Qigong is able to adjust the electromagnetic energy in your body.
+A practitioner of medical Qigong can adjust the electromagnetic energy in your body.
 It is heavily influenced by the intention of the practitioner and the receptivity of the receiver.
+This deals with the power of intention in manipulating particles at the subatomic level.
 One of the most notable abilities of Qigong is how it can shift someone into a parasympathetic state, a state of relaxation.
-There is a reason Qigong was one of the four main branches of Traditional Chinese Medicine.
+There is a reason Qigong was one of the four main branches of Traditional Chinese Medicine…

 Qigong